sneakycrow/website/_posts/2023-03-17-counting-pogs-in-rust.md

 polars = { version = "0.27.2", features = ["lazy", "dynamic_groupby", "json", "strings", "dtype-date"] }
 ```

 And here's the http server I created.
-It has a root route that is mostly for me debugging its alive at all.
+It has a root route that is mostly for me debugging if it's alive at all.
 I also have
-a status route...which is basically the same thing (I realize as I type this out).
+a status route, which is basically the same thing (I realize as I type this out).
 The status route is what I personally
-use for health checks, but it can supply useful data, highly recommend
+use for things health checks, but it can supply useful data you can easily configure.

-It also adds tracing similar to how we do the bot/processor, and a utility dynamic port function.
+It also adds tracing similar to how we do in the bot and processor, and a utility dynamic port function.
 That function just
 checks to see whether the `PORT` environment variable is set, otherwise it falls back to the default (8000).

 ```rust